 As parents, grandparents and students, we know college is coming and that we're somehow going to have to pay for it someday.
 Fortunately, we have many options available to us, including savings bonds, the stock market and 529 plans.
 Starting a 529 account now is always the best option, no matter how old you (or your child) is.
 While playing the stock market may yield higher returns on your investment, placing your money into a 529 plan allows it to grow in a tax-free environment.
 One study even found that when the federal tax benefits were taken into consideration, 529 plans outperformed their benchmarks in every category.

-Illinois has it's own state-operated 529 plan called Bright Start College Savings Program.
-It is important to note that your child does not have to go to a IL college or university in order to use this savings account.
+Illinois has its own state-operated 529 plan called Bright Start College Savings Program.
+It is important to note that your child does not have to go to a IL college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

-The table below shows the average one-year costs in 2020 for different types of IL colleges and universities.
+The table below shows the average one-year costs last year (2022) for different types of Illinois colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
-Rising tuition is a major driver in these increased higher education costs.
-Tuition at a 4-year university in IL rose 11% (ranked 41st worst in the US), while a 2-year or trade school increased their tuition by 18 percent.
+Rising tuition is a major driver of these increased higher education costs.
+Tuition at a 4-year university in IL rose 11% (ranked 41st in the US), while a 2-year or trade school increased their tuition by 18 percent.